Boxing career of Manny Pacquiao: Pacquiao vs. Thurman

 Pacquiao defeated Keith Thurman via split decision for Thurman's WBA (Super) welterweight title on July 20, 2019, in Las Vegas at the MGM Grand Garden Arena.
-Late in the first round, Pacquiao caught Thurman with a right hand and knocked him down, as Thurman was moving backwards after a Pacquiao combination of body and head punches.
-Rounds one through five were vintage for Pacquiao as he bloodied Thurman's nose and forced him into a very intense fight.
+Late in the first round, Pacquiao caught Thurman with a right hand to the chin after a left to the body and knocked him down as he was moving backwards.
+The first five rounds were vintage for Pacquiao; he bloodied Thurman's nose and forced him into a very intense fight.
 Thurman looked to have regained his composure in the middle rounds, adjusted to Pacquiao's offense in the second half of the fight and was able to catch him with some hard shots.
-Pacquiao though, would catch Thurman again in the tenth round, this time with a vicious left hook to the body that had Thurman moving around the ring, trying to survive the round.
-Thurman was visibly hurt and later admitted, "The body shot was a terrific body shot.
+But in the tenth round, Pacquiao caught Thurman again; this time, it was a vicious left hook to the body that had him moving around the ring, trying to survive the round.
+Thurman was visibly hurt by the body shot; he later admitted, "The body shot was a terrific body shot.
 I even took my mouthpiece out of my mouth just so I could breathe a little deeper".
-Two judges ruled in favor of Pacquiao with a score of 115–112 and one in favor of Thurman with a score of 114–113.
+Glenn Feldman scored the bout 114–113 for Thurman; Dave Moretti and Tim Cheatham both scored it 115–112 for Pacquiao.
 Many people, including Pacquiao himself, felt that the first-round knockdown and the tenth-round body shot rightfully secured him the win.

-According to CompuBox, Thurman was the more accurate boxer and outlanded Pacquiao.
+According to CompuBox, Thurman was the more accurate boxer and out-landed Pacquiao.
 Pacquiao only landed 113 out of 340 of his power punches (33%) against Thurman's 192 out of 443 power punches (43%).
 Pacquiao was the busier fighter and had a difference of more than 100 punches compared to Thurman.
 Total punch stats were 195 out of 686 (28%) for Pacquiao and 210 out of 571 (37%) for Thurman.
 The bout sold 500,000 pay-per-view buys in the United States, earning an estimated $37.5 million in pay-per-view revenue.

 With the victory, Pacquiao also became the first boxer to become a recognized four-time welterweight champion, breaking his tie with Jack Britton and Emile Griffith.
 He also became the oldest welterweight champion in boxing history at the age of 40.

 On January 29, 2021, Pacquiao was stripped of his title due to inactivity, with WBA (Regular) champion Yordenis Ugás being elevated to the status of WBA (Super) champion.
 Pacquiao himself was designated "champion in recess" by the WBA.